DerekCorniello/CS4065-Discussion-Board/Makefile.md

             "STATUS"        :   "BAD"
-            "Message ID"    :   ID of message posted "Group ID"      :   ID of group posting to "Error Code"    :   Code back for why we cannot post (TODO: Either do an error code or message)
+            "Message ID"    :   ID of message posted "Group ID"      :   ID of group posting to "Error Message" :   Message back for why we cannot post

+Issues We came across:
+    - How to structure the packets coming through?
+    - Originally coded in Python, but it made more sense to code in Java due to:
+        - Usability
+        - Readability
+        - Java's server/client syntax
+        - Background of programmers
+    -